ETFs vs. Unit Trust / Mutual Fund: What's the Difference?

-It depends.
-Mostly it depends on the options available to you in your country and how much you’ll be investing with each trade.
+It depends – mostly on the options available to you in your country and how much you’ll be investing with each trade.

-Small regular investments in the UK and US – find a set of great unit trust / mutual index tracker funds with low ongoing charges or no trade cost ETFs, use a low cost platform, set up your automated regular investing and get on with your life.
+For small regular investments in the UK and US – simply find a set of great unit trust / mutual index tracker funds with low ongoing charges or no-trade cost ETFs, use a low cost platform, set up your automated regular investing and get on with your life.

-Small regular investing in South Africa – find a platform like EasyEquities (both an online stockbroker, in old terms, and a platform) or etfSA (a fund platform) to benefit from low trade costs and low ongoing charges.
-Set up the automated regular investing and get on with your life.
+For small regular investing in South Africa – use a platform like EasyEquities (both an online stockbroker, in old terms, and a platform) or etfSA (a fund platform) to benefit from low trade costs and low ongoing charges.
+Set up reminders or automated regular investing and get on with your life.

-Small regular investing in Europe, find an ETF platform like Degiro that offers you a great selection of no trade cost ETFs and various unit trusts / mutual funds.
+For small regular investing in Europe, find an ETF platform like Degiro that offers you a great selection of no-trade cost ETFs and various unit trusts / mutual funds.
 Set up reminders for your regular investing and get on with your life.

 For bigger lump sum investing, go with the same set you have for your regular investing and use a low cost digital investment platform.

 - If you are investing in index trackers, what type are you investing in?

-- If you aren’t investing yet, if you don’t yet have your regular stock market investing set up and your index tracker portfolios in place, tell me when you’re going to get started and what’s holding you back… because you must have this juicy asset class working for you.
+- If you aren't investing yet, if you don't yet have your regular stock market investing set up and your index tracker portfolios in place, tell us when you're going to get started and what’s holding you back… because you must have this juicy asset class working for you.

-Remember, your freedom is created just one step at a time and that’s all you need to do.
-Keep taking that one step and let index trackers help you along your way.
+Remember, your freedom is created just one step at a time and that's all you need to do.
+Keep taking each step and let index trackers help you along your way.

 With huge love